 - Foot abnormalities - Heel spurs, Bunions etc.

 - Heat and moisture - These factors cause your feet to swell, intensify friction, and can also make your skin more fragile.
-(This explains why many runners only get blisters during a race where perspiration is raised due to increased pace and distances).
+(Many runners only get blisters while running a race because perspiration increases due to increased pace and distances).

-- Rocks, sand, and grit - Remove small particles that lodge into your shoe as soon as you notice them.
+- Rocks, sand, and grit - Get rid of particles that lodge into your shoe as soon as you notice them.

 If the Boot Fits

-- Try before you buy - Before you hit the trails for a run or hike, try on different types and styles of foot gear to find the best fit for your foot (If it's uncomfortable when you first put it on, it will only get worse on the trail.)
-Check out our articles on How to Choose the Best Hiking Boots and How to Choose Hiking Boots for Women.
+- Try before you buy - Try on different types and styles of footgear to find the best fit.
+If a shoe doesn't fit right at first, chances are it will fit worse over time.
+Check out our articles on How to Choose Hiking Boots for Men and How to Choose Hiking Boots for Women.

-- Bring your socks along - When buying footwear, bring the socks that you plan on wearing.
+- Bring your socks along - When trying on footwear, wear the socks you will use.

-- The boot - They should fit without additional products.
-If you need to buy additional items, like a different insole, the boot probably isn't right for you.
+- The boot - If for the footwear to feel right you need an additional product, like an insole, then the shoe or boot is probably not the right one for you.

-- Heel lift - Once you're all laced up, there should be a small amount of room in the heel area. (expect about a quarter inch of lift from the heel to allow for a natural foot stride).
-Make sure it doesn't move too much, however, because that can cause, friction and heat and then blistering.
-It's a delicate balance, but it's worth taking the time to find that sweet spot.
+- Heel lift - There should be a small amount of room in the heel area after you are laced up.
+Look for about a quarter inch of lift from the heel to allow for a natural foot stride.
+Your heel shouldn't move too much because that can cause friction and heat and then blistering.
+Take the time to find that sweet spot with little heel lift.

-- Wiggle room - Your toes should have some wiggle room to prevent toe blisters under the toes and on the ends of the toenails.
-If the toe box seems snug, consider going with a half-size larger or perhaps choose a brand with a wider toe box.
+- Wiggle room - Wiggle room for your toes prevents blisters under your toes and on the ends of your toenails.
+If the toe box is snug, perhaps choose a half-size larger or a brand with a larger toe box.

-- Kick a wooden post three times! - This may sound strange, but it's a great way to test the fit: The foot should move forward and then sit back.
+- Kick a wooden post three times! - This sounds weird, but it's a good way to test the fit.
+When your shoe or boot hits the post, the foot should move forward in the shoe or boot and then sit back.
 Your toes should not hit the front of the boot/ shoe until the third kick.

-- Laces - Don't cinch down your laces too tight.
-It's important to feel support from the tension in your laces but not too much.
-Feet swell, and if the boot is too tight there's no room for the foot to expand.
+- Laces - Your laces should be snug and provide support but not be too tight.
+Your feet swell and if the shoe or boot is too tight there will be no room for the foot to expand.

 Socks: Friend or Foe